manavsehgal/reactspeedcoding/manuscript/c02-es6-react-guide.md

 Here is a simple cheatsheet to remember these important concepts.

-**Properties:** Passing input data from Root/Patent component to Child.
-Parent defines a property=value which is used within Child component.
-Parent child relationship can exist without property passing, as in parent rendering a child component.
+**Properties:** Passing input data from Root/Owner component to Child.
+Owner defines a property=value which is used within rendered component.
+The "Owner-ownee" relationship can exist without property passing, as in owner simply rendering a component.

-{title="Parent component passing property to child", lang=javascript}
+{title="Owner component passing property", lang=javascript}
 ~~~~~~~
 <Hello greet={ this.state.currentGreeting } message="World!" />
 ~~~~~~~